MeveraStudios/Universal/README.md

 # Universal ORM/ODM

-Universal is a powerful and flexible Object-Relational Mapper (ORM) and Object-Document Mapper (ODM) designed to work seamlessly with both SQL and NoSQL databases.
+Universal is a powerful and fully featured Object-Relational Mapper (ORM) and Object-Document Mapper (ODM) designed to work seamlessly with both SQL and NoSQL databases.
 It provides a unified API to handle database interactions efficiently, making it easier to manage data persistence across different database types.

 ## Features

 - **Cross-Database Compatibility**: Supports both relational (SQL) and document-based (NoSQL) databases.
 - **Type Resolution System**: Handles type conversions seamlessly between Java objects and database representations.
+- **Caching and Lazy loading**: Allows for automatic lazy loading and automatic caching.
 - **Annotation-Based Configuration**: Define repositories, constraints, and conditions using a SQL-like syntax for both MongoDB and SQL.
 - **MongoDB & SQL Support**: Provides adapters for both MongoDB and SQL databases.
 - **Efficient Query Handling**: Uses built-in MongoDB methods and SQL functions without unnecessary query parsing.